 When looking for a bite to eat, CU students often visit the C4C dining hall, located in the center of campus.
 Whether it's to grab food to take to class or to dine with friends, C4C offers a wide variety of foods that can appeal to even the pickiest of eaters.

-Outside of the central dining area, there's a few other eateries located close by that includes Domino's Pizza, Subway, Celestial seasonings Coffee and Teahouse, and a Wok & Roll.
+Outside of the central dining area, there are a few other eateries located close by that includes Domino's Pizza, Subway, Celestial Seasonings Coffee and Teahouse, and a Wok & Roll.